Ascend-Huawei/models/computer_vision/classification/inception_gender/README.md

-##### Here, the inception_gender.om only support 1.1.x.x versions, if your version are not 1.1.x.x, please get om(davinci model) by converting from caffe original model maually.
+##### Here, the inception_gender.om only support 1.1.x.x versions, if your version are not 1.1.x.x, please get om(davinci model) by converting from tensorflow pb original model maually.

 ##### Original Network Link:
 https://github.com/dpressel/rude-carnie